 Laudetur Iesus Christus!
 Today Thursday October 21 is the feast of Blessed Karl of Austria, the last Holy Roman emperor of Austria-Hungry who died less than 100 years ago, and has a large following among the Latin Mass faithful.
 You may recall we invited Bishop Athanasius Schneider to provide a talk on this soon to be saint back in 2017.

-TONIGHT 7pm Thursday October 21, we are pleased to announce that Fr.
-Joseph Matlak (whose mother hails from the island of Madeira where Bl.
-Karl is buried) will offer the 7pm High Mass at St. Thomas Aquinas in commemoration of Blessed Karl.
+TONIGHT 7pm Thursday October 21, we are pleased to announce that there will be a 7pm High Mass at St. Thomas Aquinas in commemoration of Blessed Karl.

 Who is Blessed Karl of Austria?

 Blessed Karl von Habsburg was the last Holy Roman Emperor who reigned just 2 short years from 1916 – 1918.
 He inherited World War I from his predecessor, tried tirelessly to end the war through an authentic peace, and was a devout ruler who had a devotion to the Blessed Sacrament.
 He was married to Servant of God Princess Zita of the House of Bourbon (who died in 1989) and was the father of 8 children.
 After being deposed from power by the globalist revolutionaries (who hated all things Catholic), he died in exile on the Portuguese island of Madeira in 1922.
 He was beatified by St. John Paul II in 2004 (who was named Karol in honor of Bl.
 Karl) and his feast day is October 21 – the date of his wedding to Zita.
 It is likely that when Servant of God Zita is beatified (and hopefully canonized) they will be honored with a husband-wife feast day.
 When Blessed Karl’s tomb was opened in 1971, his body was discovered to be incorrupt.